lino-framework/lino/docs/dev/application.rst

 plugins which we happen to call "app" for historical reasons.
 This rule shouldn't offend even the most conservative Django developer.

-The problem with this "vocabulary" problem is that it leaves us with no word left for what a software application *really* is.
-That's why we decided to speak about a :class:`Site` class and a ``SITE`` setting rather than an ``Application`` class and an ``APP`` setting.
+The problem with this "vocabulary" problem is that it leaves us (Lino developers) with no word left for what we would call an application.
+A Lino application is neither an "app" nor a "project".
+That's why we decided to speak about a :class:`Site` class and a :setting:`SITE` setting rather than an ``Application`` class and an ``APP`` setting.